 Thanks for keeping us in the loop, while sharing your heart-rending write-up on the City of Beirut, which has just been totally destroyed by unfortunate blasts at the port.
-Lebanon & its capital Beirut were indeed a playground & Holiday resort not only for the Arab World, but also a historic centre of the Arab World; where indeed both your good-self & your loving Sister Punu spent some prime time, while studying there including in the prestigious American University of Beirut.
+Lebanon and its capital Beirut were indeed a playground and Holiday resort not only for the Arab World, but also a historic centre of the Arab World; where indeed both your good-self and your loving Sister Punu spent some prime time, while studying there including in the prestigious American University of Beirut.
 I also recall that you had written a Book on the City some years ago, and the present write up has some quotes from there.

 Minnat Khan, Dhaka

 Thank you for sending me your reflections on the recent devastation in Beirut.
 Although the blast had already left me feeling frustrated for the price civilians are paying for the negligence of their government.
 Your writing made it all the more poignant.
 Your references to the city and its iconic sites and institutions, one of which was your alma mater, brought everything to life for me and then the impact of the blast became personal.
 I hope and pray that the Lebanese people's resilience and resolve stay strong and they come through yet another senseless destruction visited upon them.